pranaysahith/k8-rebuild-folder-to-folder/README.md

 * Select the `<AMI>` and click `Launch` button.

-* Select below configarature for next steps (available on bottom right corner):
+* Select below configuration for next steps (available on bottom right corner):

       - Choose Instance Type         :     t2.micro ( For load testing we generally use c4.8xlarge but ask to requester which flavour he wants to use )
       - Add Storage (disk space)     :     At least 20G
       - Add Tags                     :     Can be skipped
-      - Configure Security Group     :     22, 80, 443, 2049
+      - Configure Security Group     :     22, 80, 443, 2049 (on Glasswall AWS preexisting security group launch-wizard-8 can be used)
       - Public ip                    :     Assign a public ip/ NAT gateway incase of private subnet

 * Click `Review and Launch` and then `Launch`